traveller42/michi-go/README.md

 Michi-Go is distributed under the MIT licence.
 Now go forth, hack and peruse!

-(README adapted from the README at https://github.com/db3108/michi-c
+(This README adapted from the README at https://github.com/db3108/michi-c)